 Making the most of local greenspace, a Covid response

-During a significant part 2020 we have lived through lockdown and under the strict social distancing measures.
-During this time there has been an increase in the appreciation for parks and local green spaces.
+During a significant part the last 12 months we have lived through lockdown and under the strict social distancing measures.
+During this time there has been an increase in the appreciation for parks and local green spaces as people sort outdoor spaces for exercise and to interact with nature.
 This was happening at a time when many local authorities had to close parks and other spaces in response to the need for social distancing.

 Once the country started to emerge out of lockdown and public spaces started to open up, there was an increase in the misuse of greenspace through increased littering and other antisocial behaviour, at times, raising tensions between local communities and visitors.